 For savvy travelers, the Japan Rail Pass has long been the holy grail of getting around Japan.
-But what if I told you that you could shift your journey from rail to sea?
-The Japan Long Course Ferry Service Association recently launched the Japan Ferry Pass 21, and the conditions, routes and cost are actually so good that it makes travel by ferry a feasible option.
+But what if we told you that you could shift your journey from rail to sea?
+The Japan Long Course Ferry Service Association sells the Japan Ferry Pass 21, and the conditions, routes and cost are actually so good that it makes travel by ferry a feasible option.

 Ports and routes